SpectoLabs/hoverfly/docs/reference/flags_environment_variables.md

 Supply -dev flag to serve Admin UI static files directly from ./static/admin/dist instead from statik binary.
 Useful when developing UI.

+# Environment variables

+You can configure Hoverfly through environment variables, this is a standard approach when application is running in a Docker container or hosted via platform.

+## Admin UI authentication

+    HoverflyAuthDisabled

+Hoverfly authentication setting.
+Defaults to false.
+Set it to 'true' to disable authentication.

+For example:

+    export HoverflyAuthDisabled="true"

+    HoverflySecret

+Secret used to generate authentication tokens.
+If this variable is not set - Hoverfly generates one during startup.
+Note: if you leave this value unset - you will have to authenticate in the admin UI after each Hoverfly restart.

+    HoverflyTokenExpiration

+Token expiration time in seconds.
+Defaults to one day (24 * 60 * 60).

+## Port selection

+    AdminPort

+Admin UI port, defaults to 8500.

+    ProxyPort

+Proxy port, defaults to 8888.